 Just like other networks in the IT infrastructure, virtual SANs are vulnerable to human error.

-Bottom line: Protecting virtual SANs
+Bottom line: Protecting Virtual SANs

-Virtual storage area networks are a beneficial technology for enterprises with multiple remote storage solutions, but if not secured, they pose a significant threat to organizations.
+Virtual storage area networks are a beneficial technology for enterprises with multiple remote storage solutions—but if not secured, they pose a significant threat to organizations.
 A single ransomware infection can spread throughout a network and remain undetected for weeks.
 Such an attack could render large volumes of data unusable and cost a business millions of dollars.

-To prevent infected storage devices from affecting the entire network, restrict storage access, and decrease insider error, organizations must set stringent security controls on their virtual SAN.
+To prevent infected storage devices from affecting the entire network, restrict storage access, and decrease insider error, organizations must set stringent security controls on their virtual SANs.
 These include updating network protocol vulnerabilities, scanning storage devices, creating access controls, and training employees frequently.
 These practices decrease the risk of an outage and help businesses regain control over their stored data.